CountTails/uci-notes/fall-2022/in4matx-133/week7/lecture-14.md

 #### Compiled hybrid apps

 - Write code in one language and compile it to native code using a hybrid frameworks
-    - Xamarin
-    - Unity
-    - React native
+- Results in a native app for each platform
+- Less freedom to develop

 ### Progressive web apps